KasperJanssens-TomTom/local_initial_load/README.md

 ### Create an initial loaded coredb
 **CAVEAT** need to be able to read from s3.
 Saml log on is necessary.
 There is a script inside that performs the log in but only in case you have created your profile.
 The script is called `log_on_through_saml.sh`.
 To create profile, check [this confluence page](https://confluence.tomtomgroup.com/display/OSM/Logging+into+an+AWS+account)
 To avoid annoying bug-hunts, this script is called by default during a run for now, this unfortunately means that the script is not fully unattended.
+Also, the script assumes that saml2aws is installed in a specific folder.
+If you want to skip this check because you want to install it elsewhere and call manually, you can add the --skip-saml flag.

 There is a script that will create a coredb with an initial load performed.
 It is called [build_osm_hkm_layer.sh](./build_osm_hkm_layer.sh)

 * This script will perform all the same steps for creating an empty coredb but will not perform the last step, creating the empty docker.
-Instead, it will run the [load_into_postgres_new.sh](./load_into_postgres_new.sh) script that will clone an s3 folder containing an initial load and load these dumped csv files.
+Instead, it will run the [load_into_postgres_new.sh](osmCoredbDocker/load_into_postgres_new.sh) script that will clone an s3 folder containing an initial load and load these dumped csv files.
-  * Note, there is a version that handles the old style of dumps, called [load_into_fresh_postgres.sh](./load_into_postgres.sh).
+  * Note, there is a version that handles the old style of dumps, called [load_into_fresh_postgres.sh](osmCoredbDocker/load_into_postgres.sh).
 This is currently no longer used but is just present in case somebody encounters a dump in the old style.
 The difference between both is not totally clear to me but if you get errors concerning the directory layout of the dump you're trying to load you are or not authorized to download the dump or the dump is in the other format than the one you selected.
-  * This script will first of all create the structure, by using the [configuration_scripts](./configuration_scripts) folder.
+  * This script will first of all create the structure, by using the [configuration_scripts](osmCoredbDocker/configuration_scripts) folder.
 Not all scripts in there are currently used, anyd it might not be the best idea to check them in in this repo and not point to them online, but it seemed that there was not really a master version of these scripts.
   * The next part will be using the azure tool to download the csv files that make up the direct load locally.
   * As soon as that is done, these csv files will be loaded up through psql
 * The next part is creating the localizer and idindex.
-The scripts for this can be found in the [idindex](./idindex) folder, I will go a bit deeper into it later in the readme as it is interesting.
+The scripts for this can be found in the [idindex](osmCoredbDocker/idindex) folder, I will go a bit deeper into it later in the readme as it is interesting.
-* In the end it will create a loaded docker and tag it, through the [build_coredb_osm_hkm_docker.sh](./build_coredb_osm_hkm_docker.sh) script.
+* In the end it will create a loaded docker and tag it, through the [build_coredb_osm_hkm_docker.sh](baseCoredbDocker/build_coredb_osm_hkm_docker.sh) script.
 It will create a docker with this name `cppspdocker.azurecr.io/coredb-osm-hkm`, and a version currently hard coded inside the script.
 * No pushes are done, need to be done manually

 The reason why we need two different scripts is that before copying the data folder locally to the new docker, we need to chown that folder so our current user can read it.
 However, that means we cannot make changes to it anymore.
 We could try to find a way around it, chown it back or just make it readable for everybody, that will likely be enough, but this is the easy, brute-force approach for now.

+### The Dockerfile
+There is a [Dockerfile](baseCoredbDocker/Dockerfile) that is used to build both the empty layer and the direct loaded layer.
+It is a bit confusing but due to the limits of Docker mounting paths there was not much alternative.
+Both times it will mount the contents of baseCoredbDocker/data inside a docker.
+When running the empty layer build, the only data there will be the scripts that have been run for creating an empty coredb layer.
+When running the osm layer build, the data folder will contain also the direct load files.
+It is a bit annoying that this data folder and Dockerfile are both in the baseCoredbDocker folder even if they can contain data that is more than just the baseCoredbDocker, but the alternative involved too much duplication.

 ### Troubleshooting:
 * If you get a message about not being able to clone or not finding test-postgres during the loading of the liquibase scripts, chances are you activated or deactivated your vpn without cleaning up the docker compose network.
 In fact most network issues can be traced back to this.
 Simple perform a `docker-compose down --remove-orphans` or prune the docker network manually yourself.

-### Usage:
+### Usage of the built dockers
 So, now we have two coredb dockers, an empty one and a filled one.
 But what can we do with this then?
 Well, the best way to use this, currently, is using the [test-layers](ssh://git@bitbucket.tomtomgroup.com:7999/cdb/test-layers.git) project.

 There is an example-test in there, called OsmHkmLayerWithKongTest, but in case it would be gone by the time you read this, the important part is in the start of the layer.